 You can use ham in place of part or all of the bacon if you prefer.

-If you liked this recipe, you are my people!
-So please share this post on your social media accounts like Facebook, Instagram, Twitter, and Pinterest if you enjoyed this recipe today.
-It would really tickle me, and I'd be ever so grateful; thank you!
+If you liked this colcannon recipe, you are my people!
+If you did, please share it on your social media accounts, such as Facebook, Instagram, Pinterest, and Twitter!
+It would sure tickle me, and I would be ever so grateful!

-Love, GB (Betty Streff)
+Love GB (Betty Streff)

 Sign up for my newsletter and receive a free gift!
 A printable sign that would look great in your kitchen, framed above your sink, or just placed anywhere to remind us how lucky we are to have dirty dishes!